-- Verbal abuse, including name-calling, teasing or making offensive remarks; - Cyber-bullying: the use of ICT by an individual or group in a way that is intended to upset others.
-Examples include the use of social media, mobile phones, text messaging, photographs, video and email (see e-safety policy); - Physical assault; - Emotional torment by excluding from social groups or spreading malicious rumours; - Actions or comments which discriminate against someone because of their age, race including colour, nationality or ethnic origin, religion, sex, or sexual orientation, disability, a person's status as adopted or as a carer or Special Educational Needs.
+- Verbal abuse, including name-calling, teasing or making offensive remarks; - Spreading rumours; - Cyber-bullying: the use of ICT by an individual or group in a way that is intended to upset others.
+Examples include the use of social media, mobile phones, text messaging, photographs, video and email (see e-safety policy); - Physical assault, including pushing, pinching and hitting; - False friendships; - Emotional torment by excluding from social groups; - Coercion; - Actions or comments which discriminate against someone because of their age, race including colour, nationality or ethnic origin, religion, sex, or sexual orientation, disability, a person's status as adopted or as a carer or Special Educational Needs.